 To break it down into simple terms, just remember this: some people in Australia have HIV, and according to the Kirby Institute’s Annual Surveillance Report; 90% of us know we have it, 83% of those people are on treatment, and about 92% of those people have a fully suppressed or ‘undetectable’ viral load.
 Here’s the clincher, when someone’s viral load is ‘undetectable’, there’s no risk of sexual transmission.

 So, if you’re looking for love or just to get laid, here are five good reasons why your next partner might be an HIV positive guy.

 More guys to choose from

 Why limit yourself to only meeting guys who think they’re negative?
 God knows, the dating pool in the gay world can feel small enough, by ruling out HIV positive guys, you’re just making it smaller.

 There are literally thousands of eligible men out there you could be getting down and dirty with right now – why let a thing like HIV get in the way of your next hot session (or true love match, if that’s what you’re looking for)?

 It’s safer than most alternatives

-If you’re worried about HIV transmission, know this: even during condomless sex, there is no risk if the person with HIV has had a continual undetectable viral load for six months or more.
+If you’re worried about HIV transmission, know this: even during condomless sex, there is no risk if the person with HIV has an undetectable viral load.
 Boom!